aip-dev/google.aip.dev/aip/cloud/new.md

 - **LookupEffectivePolicy** - Retrieves the effective policy for a resource, which is the combination of policies on the resource and any ancestors

-#### Shared Policies
+### Shared policies

-If you want to bind a single policy to multiple resources, or want to apply a policy to your policy (eg., an authorization policy), then you **should** use a shared policy.
+If a single policy is to be bound to multiple resources, or it should be possible to apply a policy to the policy (eg., an authorization policy), then services **should** use a shared policy.

 - **CreatePolicy** - Creates a shared policy resource
 - **GetPolicy** - Retrieves a shared policy resource